 Similarly to the medical industry, today many treatment centers around the world have recognized the need and demand for more online therapy and rehab programs.
 These virtual outpatient programs offer flexible, ongoing support and treatment from the privacy of your own home.
 Online anxiety programs can include virtual clinics, online support groups, and one-on-one counseling sessions.

-Visit our online and telehealth treatment options directory to find the care you need without having to overcome any physical or location logistical challenges.
+Many centers in our directory offer online and telehealth treatment options to help you find the care you need without having to overcome any physical or location logistical challenges.

 Even though online treatment is a great solution for many people, if you have a severe form of anxiety, inpatient rehab centers offer both a more intensive level of care and a more immersive treatment experience.
 Seeking inpatient treatment during the pandemic can still be a viable option.
 Many anxiety treatment centers have remained open, fully operating with all of the necessary, state-required COVID-19 safety precautions in place.